 The song Hallowed featured female singer Emily Raymond, would be known as the first collab Lund had released since his debut album.
 It’s a bitter sweet song about a broken relationship and the two play off the background track well but it kind of fell flat.
 Unfortunately, This would be the biggest hit off Blkbird.

 Title track off the album does shift the sound of Lunds delivery and one that’s very reminanisent of how Lil Peep manipulates his voice in post.
 We start to see that Lund melodic dream beats really shine and takes the standard practice of using guitar chords as a staple of his sound.

 The album wasn’t as much of a hit as Gold but with 2 vocal albums under his belt and the rise in soundcloud fame a lot of fans were excited to see where he’d take his music next. but 2018 came and went we only got one single released on soundcloud, Low.
 Which actually surprised the sound he was original working with and took it to the next left.
 He was taking his signature sound of emphising words in a sad fashion and his voice was sounds incredible.

 So what happened?

-Well looking at most of his lyrics he’s dealing with something.
-Relationships being a major focal point the dude just doesn’t seem to get a break with love and depression looming over probably because of it.
+Well… looking at most of his lyrics he’s dealing with something.
+Relationships being a major focal point, the dude just doesn’t seem to get a break with love and depression looms over because of it.
 Why didn’t we get any music from him is kind of unknown.
-So lets take a deep dive on his twitter.
+But Twitter might have the answers…